PicConnnect/PicConnect_Frontend/README.md

 - Tailwind CSS: Tailwind CSS is utilized for styling and ensuring a clean and consistent user interface.

 - TomTom Map API: The TomTom API is integrated to display photo locations on an interactive map.

+- Socket IO: Socket IO is utilized to display real time comments and likes.

+- Firebase Storage: Firebase storage is used to store uploaded images and links to images for the database.

+- Firebase Authentication: Firebase Authentication is utilized to implement Google, Facebook, email-password authentication in the website.

 [contributors-shield]: https://img.shields.io/github/contributors/othneildrew/Best-README-Template.svg?style=for-the-badge
 [contributors-url]: https://github.com/PicConnnect/PicConnect_Frontend/graphs/contributors